aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/listlevel/_index.md

 Gets the paragraph style that is linked to this list level.

 This property is  null  when the list level is not linked to a paragraph style.
-This property can be set to null.
+This property can be set to  null .

 **Returns:**
 [Style](../../com.aspose.words/style) - The paragraph style that is linked to this list level.
-### getNumberFormat() {#getNumberFormat--}
+### getNumberFormat() {#getNumberFormat}
 ```
 public String getNumberFormat()
 ```